mtconnect/standard_doc_generator/markdown_documentation/fundamentals/introduction.md

 # Terminology and Conventions

-Refer to Section 3 of {{citetitle(MTCPart1)}} for a dictionary of terms, reserved language, and document conventions used in the MTConnect Standard.
+This section provides a dictionary of terms, reserved language, and document conventions used in the MTConnect Standard.

 {{printglossary[title=General Terms, type=general]()}}
 {{printglossary[title=Information Model Terms, type=informationmodel]()}}